anthonycr/Lightning-Browser/README.md

 ####The Code
 * Please contribute code back if you can.
 The code isn't perfect.
 * Please add translations/translation fixes as you see need
-* Change ````FinalVariables.MAX_TABS```` from 5 to 100 to change the Lightning to the paid version
-* Beware when using proguard while compiling.
-Some methods should not be obfuscated.
-Use the proguard settings file I provided for best results.

 ####License
 ````